Kadala Curry Recipe

 Kadala Curry is a delicious classic dish from Kerala Cuisine.
 A popular black chickpeas dish that is usually served with puttu, appam, dosa and idiyappam (string hoppers) as a hearty breakfast.
 Made with black chickpeas immersed in a spicy gravy and flavored with coconut, this dish packs flavor in every bite.
 The protein-rich kadala curry is equal parts healthy, tasty and easy to prepare.
 Include this versatile dish as a side to accompany your main meals or serve as a side with cooked grains like red rice, quinoa or millets.

-The dish stores well for a couple of days and is a tasty choice for a make ahead dinner.
+This dish stores well for a couple of days and is a tasty choice for a make ahead dinner.

 About Kadala Curry

 Kadala is a Malayali word for Chickpeas.
-So kadala curry is a curried dish of black chickpeas where they are simmered with onions, ground and whole spices, coconut paste or coconut milk and curry leaves.
+So here kadala curry is a curried dish of black chickpeas where they are simmered with onions, ground and whole spices, coconut paste or coconut milk and curry leaves.

 A typical South Indian tempering of mustard seeds and curry leaves adds a punch to this kadala curry.
 Coconut oil gives the dish its unique flavor.